A Parent’s Guide to Parental Control Software

 Which parental control app or device do I choose?

-It depends on what you want it to do and how ‘technology challenged’ you are!
+It depends on what you want it to do and how ‘technology-challenged’ you are!

-So for my family, I wanted to protect my kids from online pornography.
-As well as use it as an easy way to manage the amount of time they spend online, and where they go.
-I also wanted to know where my ‘super curious’ then 10 year old son goes online, and to receive alerts of what search terms he is using.
-For my then 14 year old daughter, I wanted to stop her from playing Sims or watching videos on Netflix, whilst pretending to do her homework.
+I also wanted to know where my ‘super curious’ then 10-year-old son went when he was online and to receive alerts of what search terms he was using.
+For my then 14-year-old daughter, I wanted to stop her from playing Sims or watching videos on Netflix whilst pretending to do her homework.

 My best advice is to sign up for one, play around with it and if you like it, then start paying for it.
 If you don’t like it, then try the other one.